Frequently Asked Questions

 - What is that fused toe for?

-- Oh my god my boy is going bald
+- Why is my boy is going bald?

 - What should I feed them?